-The visit to the museum and chapel will be FREE on the weekend of February 16&17.
-Concurrently there is the launch of an app that uses QR codes to explore Marino Marini’s life and works, that also includes an Alberti itinerary through the city.
+Curators have made an app that uses QR codes to explore Marino Marini’s life and works, that also includes an Alberti itinerary through the city.
 The museum has activated free wifi to allow visitors to use the app.

 For other works by Alberti for the Rucellai family, see Palazzo Rucellai or visit the facade of Santa Maria Novella, which features the puffed sail, the patron’s symbol.